MEET THE TEAM

 University of Illinois

-Dr. Juliano Marques
+Juliano Marques

 Purdue University

 Dr. Juliano Marques is a postdoctoral researcher working in Torres Lab (HLA/AGEC) at Purdue University.
-Dr. Marques obtained a MS and Ph.D. degrees in Marketing, Strategy, and Innovation from the Federal University of Lavras, Brazil.
+Dr. Marques obtained a M.S. and Ph.D. in Marketing, Strategy, and Innovation from the Federal University of Lavras, Brazil.
 Dr. Marques joined Torres Lab in 2020 as a Ph.D. visiting scholar to collaborate in projects related to the intersection between consumer behavior and food safety for specialty crops.
-Dr. Marques is currently working on the USDA-SAS funded Diverse Corn Belt project and will focus on consumer preferences, willingness-to-pay, and valuation for foods from diversified farmers.
+Dr. Marques is currently working on the USDA-SAS funded Diverse Corn Belt Project and will focus on consumer preferences, willingness-to-pay, and valuation for foods from diversified farmers.

 Elizabeth Maynard